tdyer/html-angular-controllers/README.md

 Then we create an array of object literals, each one holding data about a pet. *The controller instance we create in the view will have it's 'pets' property set to this array of pets.*

-Notice that we put all the code in an IIFE that get's passed the *global* angular variable. *We do this so we can put private variables in this scope that will NOT pollute the global namespace.
+Notice that we put all the code in an IIFE that get's passed the *global* angular variable. *Passing in a global is just an optimization, JS doesn't need to search up though all enclosing scopes to look for a variable.*

+*We do this so we can put private variables in this scope that will NOT pollute the global namespace.*

 *We haven't yet created any private variables, but we may as time goes on*

 **Update the pets.html to use this controller**